 Lots of happy family pictures

 One of the biggest reasons to start working on your adoption profile book as soon as you start the home study process is to ensure you have lots of good pictures to include.
 Even if you see extended family often, you may not have a lot of recent pictures of them.
 Make a conscious effort to take more pictures in the weeks leading up to getting home study approved.
 Happy family pictures doesn’t mean perfect posed shots.
-Candid cell phone shots work just fine and again, are often even more relatable and personal.
+Candid cell phone shots work just fine and, again, are often even more relatable and personal.

 As you put together your adoption profile materials, review tips for making your profile unique as well as what NOT to include in your profile.
-Arguablely, a bad faux pas will overshadow lots of positive elements of a profile.
+Arguablly, a bad faux pas will overshadow lots of positive elements of a profile.
 Tread carefully.
 You don’t want to include anything that will detract from your profile.

 Personalized letter